Data Compliance & Governance

 by Andrew Williams

-One Year In: A New Era of Cyber Governance
+A New Era of Cyber Governance

 The SEC’s requirements compel organizations to treat cybersecurity as a critical business priority.
 Over the past year, gaps in readiness have become evident across industries.
 Yet, these challenges have also offered valuable lessons and clear strategies to help companies align with regulatory expectations while strengthening their resilience.

-Lessons Learned in the Last Year
+Lessons Learned from the First Year

 The first year of SEC rule implementation exposed widespread gaps in planning.
 Businesses often found their incident response processes and governance frameworks fell short.
 Issues like unclear materiality thresholds and fragmented coordination between legal, IT, and executive teams delayed reporting and created internal inefficiencies.